 The engineer print is an old photo of my other grandma (bottom right) and her friends.
 It’s by far my favorite photo, and I love seeing it on the wall everyday.

 My family has owned an office supply store in downtown Springfield for over 70 years.
 I have a lot collectibles from there, like my great-grandfather’s business card and other items from the original location.

 The printer’s drawer was my grandma’s.
 I used to play with the little trinkets when I was a kid!
 It’s really fun to add to the collection when I come across them at the flea market.

 Fireplace screen/Amazon (painted).

 “I love that I can display my favorite glassware and knick knacks in the kitchen display cabinet.
-I found the bar cart at my favorite flea market.
-The colored aluminum shot glass and shaker set is the best!
+I found the red bar cart at my favorite flea market, and the vintage aluminum shot glass/shaker set is the best.

 “Little details like this make my heart so happy.
 I’m still pinching myself over this home tour, so thanks so much for reading!
 And a special thanks to Janae Hardy for making me fall in love with this home all over again.”